In this blog, I am going to explain the muscles of the core,

 The Inner core unit is key for stability and protecting our spine, ligaments and intervertebral discs.

-When the muscles contract they tighten the cylinder which creates a firm column throughout the torso and relieving pressure from the spine itself.
+When the muscles contract they tighten the cylinder which creates a firm column throughout the torso and relieves pressure from the spine itself.
 This is called Intra Abdominal Pressure, and pressure is increased by activating the core.
 An activated core is the same firm “tensed” feeling that you get when you cough or sneeze; the TVA tightens and pulls in, the pelvic floor tightens and the diaphragm contracts to create this hard protective cylinder.

 Top Tip: Know Your Terminology